 Harvey Carter and crew were likely the first folks to climb here, and the occasional old piton and sling are a testament to that.
 There are only a handful of trad routes here, and they probably climbed the obvious lines and moved on.
-With an eye towards sport climbing, the true potential of the area has begun to shine.
 Most of the routes are in the 5.8 – 5.11 range, with a few 5.13′s thrown in for good measure.

-As most of the climbs have had little traffic, it’s a good idea to wear a helmet, especially while belaying, and use some common sense when climbing here.
+Given the fractured nature of the stone, it’s a good idea to wear a helmet, especially while belaying, and use some common sense when climbing here.

 To get here, follow Hwy 133 south out of Carbondale.
 Park at the pullout for the Penny Hot Springs.
 Cross the road and find a trail that starts by a grassy mound in a wooded gully.

 A sample of some routes: